NYC Department of Education — Digital Accessibility

 • 6 Digital Communications and Programming Analysts

 • Director of Community Implementation

-- QA websites for Launch.
+- QA Websites Intranet and documents for Launch.

-- Build content working with stakeholders.
+- Build content working with stakeholders to meet accessibility guidelines.

 - UX Research feedback post launch, setting up long term feedback, surfacing how to use tools, FAQ’s, and prioritizing content.

 - Content Development and talking with stakeholders pre-launch

 - Research and Feedback Analysis Report and Slide Deck.